sortiz4/passage/README.md

 Once these requirements have been met, simply clone the repository and execute `npm install && npm run build` (this will setup and compile the project).
-Once completed, the `build` directory can then be deployed to any web server.
+Once completed, the `www/apps/client/exported` directory can then be deployed to any web server.